Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "‘Of course I do,’ Feeko replied, honestly.
 ‘Any male would kill for your love.
 But how could I live with myself to see you suffer?
 What kind of male hurts a female to get what he wants?’"

 That was a good way to phrase it, really.
 Yan had learned from Jooyun and other humans that there were some *big* differences in the workings of man and woman between their peoples.
 The biggest was sex.
-For a Ten’Gewek, hurting a woman was always bad...but nobody really thought of a good fucking as hurtful.
+For a Ten’Gewek, hurting a woman was always bad... but nobody really thought of a good fucking as hurtful.
 Maybe it could be rude, yes...

-With Humans, sex was *serious.* Fucking a woman without asking - without getting a clear "yes" - was just as bad as *murder.* After thinking about it, about what Humans were like, how their families worked...Yan could understand, really.
+With Humans, sex was *serious.* Fucking a woman without asking - without getting a clear "yes" - was just as bad as *murder.* After thinking about it, about what Humans were like, how their families worked...
+Yan could understand, really.
 But still.
 It felt strange. *Alien.*

 With the Gao, it was *worse.* With their people, a man could *force* a woman to bear him a cub, *force* her to love him.
 If he had enough strength and stamina, she *could not say no.*